Monarchs & Milkweed

 Check with your local plant nursery to see if they carry milkweed, and encourage them to do so if not.

 In the spring of each year, SCWF distributes packets of native milkweed seeds (Asclepias tuberosa).
-You can request your packet of seeds (they will be mailed in the spring) by sending an email thru the button below, and providing us with your mailing address.
+You can request your packet of seeds (they will be mailed in the spring) by submitting the form below.